Hotel Name: Shangri-La Hotel Bangkok.

 Looking at the Shangri-La property, which has such a wide frontage on the river I can’t imagine what the value is here in 2016 (especially compared to 1986).
 I couldn’t get a picture of the whole property from my camera, so here is the view via the hotel website.

 A grand entry / good first impression

 The hotel property of located off Charoen Krung Road, which is a busy major road that runs parallel to the river.
-There is a small side road that runs from Charoen Krung to the river, and at this entrance their is a little archway proclaiming the location of the hotel.
+There is a small side road that runs from Charoen Krung to the river, and at this entrance, there is a little archway proclaiming the location of the hotel.

 The hotel driveway is shaded by mature trees which must have been on this property before the hotel was built.
 This has been a feature of the other Shangri-La hotels I’ve visited in Singapore, KL, and Penang, which all have beautiful old tropical trees.

-Upon arrival at the hotel you are greeted by a friendly porter in a smart uniform.
-You get a sense that you are going to be staying somewhere special when you arrive.
+Upon arrival at the hotel, you are greeted by a friendly porter in a smart uniform.
+You get a sense that you will be staying somewhere special when you arrive.

 My room was one facing the river.
 The super-comfortable mattresses were so comfortable I didn’t sit on the lounges.
 I did enjoy sitting out on the balcony and watching the river traffic go by.

-There is wifi throughout the property which works everywhere (no need to log in to different hotspots).
+Wifi throughout the property works everywhere (no need to log in to different hotspots).
 Once you are logged in there is no need to log in with fiddly passwords.

 I got a tour of the Horizon Club, which caters for frequent business travellers.
 The rooms here are decorated with unique Thai art.

 The Horizon Club Lounge has meeting facilities and space to work.
 It also has a commanding view of the river.